 Our Donors and Supporters

 CS in Schools is funded by philanthropic donations.
-We owe deep gratitude to Leigh Jasper, investor and former CEO of Aconex, Martin Hosking, CEO and Director of Redbubble, Rob Phillpot, founder of Aconex, and Adam Lewis, investor and former McKinsey partner for their generous support of CS in Schools.
+We owe deep gratitude to TDM Growth Partners, Leigh Jasper, Martin Hosking, Rob Phillpot, and Adam Lewis for their generous support of CS in Schools.
 Leigh and Martin have been generous donors each year since we began in 2018.
-We thank them for their vision in helping us create a better digital future.
+We thank all of our supporters for their vision in helping us create a better digital future.

-We are fortunate to operate under the auspices of RMIT University.
-RMIT University is a Deductible Gift Recipient, which is an advantageous status for donors who wish to donate from their private ancillary fund (PAF).
+We are fortunate to operate under the auspices of the Academy of Technology and Engineering (ATSE).
+ATSE is a Deductible Gift Recipient, which is an advantageous status for donors who wish to donate from their private ancillary fund (PAF).

 Funds are spent on curriculum development, community support, workshops, research, and other programme expenses.
 The founders and volunteers provide their time free of charge.

 Leigh has been a generous supporter of CS in Schools since 2018.
 Leigh is pictured here speaking at our 2019 awards night.